 Yes, you’ll probably want to spend majority of the evening with your new spouse.
 However, you’ll need to pry yourself away from them for at least a few moments to take to the dance floor with your dear old mom and dad.
 You can either combine the two dances with a single song or give each their own.
 It’s your wedding, you make the rules.

 Here’s where the party really begins.
 It’s time to get all your guests moving, shaking, and celebrating.
 You’ll want everyone from your baby niece to your grandmother showing off their finest moves - even if that means channelling Elaine Benes - so make sure you make a soundtrack that spans genres and generations.
-This is also when you will schedule any fun and games such as the shoe game, money dance or any other entertainment you've planned.
+This is also when you will schedule any fun and games such as the shoe game, money dance or any other entertainment you’ve planned.
+As this portion of the evening progresses, you may also want to serve some late-night snacks.

-Time for the sweetest part of your reception - literally.
+Time for the sweetest part of your wedding reception timeline - literally.
 You and your S.O. will slice open your magnificent confection and stuff it in each other’s faces - the perfect photo op.
 Remember to keep your hands off the top tier if you plan on preserving it for your first anniversary.

 Bouquet Toss/Garter Toss